gbih/Kubernetes-study-notes-v2/chp08-persistent-volumes/set833_custom_storageClass/README.md

-# 8.3.2 Dynamic provisioning using the default storage class
+# 8.3.3 Creating a storage class and provisioning volumes of that class

 ### Objective

-1. Explore dynamic provisioning using the default storage class
+1. Explore using a customized StorageClass object

-### Notes

-* We don't have to manually provision any PersistentVolumes here.